Alex Kidd in Miracle World – 2002 Developer Interview

 —By the way, why did you make the boss fights “rock paper scissor” battles?

 Ossale: That was also one of our concepts to differentiate our game from Mario.
-It a very fanciful, absurd idea.
+It was a very fanciful, absurd idea.
 There were various reactions, like “What the hell!
-Isn’t this supposed to be an action game?!” or “I lost the rock-paper-scissors match and its Game over!?
+Isn’t this supposed to be an action game?!” or “I lost the rock-paper-scissors match and it's Game over!?
 This sucks.”
-Definitely, for people who are good at action games to lose everything and Game Over because of a rock paper scissors match… yeah, that sucks. (laughs)
+Definitely, for people who are good at action games, to lose everything and Game Over because of a rock paper scissors match… yeah, that sucks. (laughs)

 The staff at Sega shared these concerns, but I wanted to know how players would react to it, so I left it in. (laughs)